GitHubDragonFly/CAER_Video_GUI/README.md

 This is an expanded version of the app found [here](https://github.com/jasmcaus/caer/blob/master/examples/GUI/caer_gui.py), so check it out for features as well as the picture of the app.

-It additionally supports SVG and GIF files but does require installing the python `pyvips` package with pip as well as `pyvips libraries` (in addition to caer and matplotlib).
-Make sure to read the [pyvips](https://libvips.github.io/libvips/install.html) installation instructions.
+It additionally supports SVG and GIF files but does require, in addition to caer and matplotlib, installing the python `pyvips` package with pip as well as `pyvips libraries`, so make sure to read the [pyvips](https://libvips.github.io/libvips/install.html) installation instructions.

 Also make sure to understand that any foreign SVG files could pose a security risk, so maybe check this [SVG Sanitizer Test](http://svg.enshrined.co.uk/) page for a little bit of additional help.